wp-plugins/wordpress-ecommerce/readme.txt

 8. Manage Orders

 == Changelog ==

+= 3.0 =
+* TONS of code cleanup/optimizations - 99% of PHP notices/warnings have been cleaned up
+* New: Short codes can now be inserted via a popup wizard that is available from within the TinyMCE editor
+* New: Product variations have been rebuilt from the ground up
+* New: Setup wizard
+* New: Regular/Sale price can now be bulk/quick edited
+* New: Set store capabilities for all of your user roles
+* New: Add-on system
+* Coupons are now an add-on and can be disabled if not being used
+* Admin interface has been rebuilt from the ground up
+* Added new default store style
+* Added links to settings/network settings on plugins page.
+* Settings metaboxes now use ajax instead of page refresh where applicable.
+* Added screen options tab on orders screen - users can now specify how many orders per page they want.
+* Added on-demand (jQuery) data validation on most settings screens.

 = 2.9.5.6 =
 * Fixed: products being set to draft status after being ordered